Why planning your taxes in April is a good idea

 Apart from 80C, there are other exemptions such as 80D for medical insurance, an additional ₹ 50,000 deductions under National Pension Scheme, 80E in respect of education loan, 80G in respect of donations made to recognised charitable institutions, and so on.
 These would be planned better at the beginning of the year, to ensure a smooth cash flow through the year.

 Often the documentation for these, such as the NPS and details of loans, requires additional time.
 Putting these together at the end of the year could get challenging and stressful.
 Tax-planning is an integral part of managing finances; however, the broader focus must be to make disciplined investments to meet financial goals.

-Want to get started on tax-saving investments?
-Sign up on Basis now to invest in ELSS mutual funds.
+Want to start planning on your tax-saving investments?
+Sign up on Basis now.